d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 ## Intersection over Union (IoU)

-We just mentioned that an anchor box "well" covers the dog in the image.
+We just mentioned that an anchor box "well" surrounds the dog in the image.
 If the ground-truth bounding box of the object is known, how can "well" here be quantified?
 Intuitively, we can measure the similarity between the anchor box and the ground-truth bounding box.